Skip to content

 Seeing public figures, celebrities or even your friends online on a day to day basis can also lead to you feeling like a failure.
 On social media, people tend to show their best selves and share their personal achievements with their followers.

 As you scroll through Instagram and Facebook, it is natural for you to subconsciously compare yourself to their achievements without giving credit to your own.
+When you know that you’ve worked your hardest to achieve a specific target, not achieving it appears as a fault of your own.

 Tackling Feeling Like A Failure

 To get rid of the problem, you must identify the root of it.
-Feeling like a failure is usually a result of feelings of inadequacy that arise once you realize you are not good at something as you expected.
+Feeling like a failure is usually a result of feelings of inadequacy that arise once you realise you are not good at something as you expected.

 You must keep in mind that in order for you to learn and improve, you need to fail and make mistakes.
 We can learn more from our losses and failures than our victories.